Call for Papers

 Prospective papers should be between 1000 and 4000 words (2-8 pages) maximum.

 For more information:

-- Content inquiries: Dr. Michael Woolf, Deputy President for Strategic Development, CAPA The Global Education Network (firstname.lastname@example.org) or Dr. Christine Anderson, Academic Director, Curriculum and Program Development, University of Minnesota (email@example.com)
+- Content inquiries: Dr. Mike Woolf, Deputy President for Strategic Development, CAPA The Global Education Network (email@example.com) or Kim Hindbjorgen, Assistant Director, Learning Abroad Center, University of Minnesota (firstname.lastname@example.org).